-NCSC has updated the Electricity Smart Metering Equipment Security Characteristic v1.4 (previously version 1.3) for the following reasons.
+NCSC has updated the Gas Smart Metering Equipment Security Characteristic v1.4 (previously version 1.3) for the following reasons.

-- Replacement of references to Type 1 devices with PPMID and/or HCALCS as appropriate. - Improvements to some assurance activities for additional interfaces that are not specified in [b], [d], or [e]. - Clarification of SC wording to be consistent with other updated Smart Metering SCs. - 'Cosmetic' changes in wording, replacing 'meter' with 'device' or 'smart metering' for consistency across Smart Metering SCs where a mitigation is not necessarily limited to meters.
+- Replacement of references to Type 1 devices in the Glossary. - Improvements to some assurance activities for additional interfaces that are not specified in [b], [d], or [e]. - Clarification of SC wording to be consistent with other updated Smart Metering SCs. - 'Cosmetic' changes in wording, replacing 'meter' with 'device' or 'smart metering' for consistency across Smart Metering SCs where a mitigation is not necessarily limited to meters.